 Pepper your pretty landscaping with fruits, vegetables, and herbs.
 Edible gardening provides fresh, healthy food to gardeners – and can save them from a trip to the grocery store.

-Participants in Habitat for Humanity Greater Orlando & Osceola County’s Neighborhood Revitalization program learned about edible gardening in a recent class.
+In March 2019, participants of Habitat for Humanity Greater Orlando & Osceola County’s Neighborhood Revitalization program learned about edible gardening.
 The tutorial was led by Fleet Farming, a local nonprofit urban agriculture program that wants to increase food accessibility through gardening.

 Habitat Orlando & Osceola works with neighborhoods to improve members’ quality of life through home repairs and community development.
 Participating community members commit to sweaty equity, or volunteer hours, in their neighborhood.
 This work can include everything from fixing up homes to taking an edible gardening class, among other courses.